eliseshaffer/portfolio/src/_posts/2020-05-05-nobody-does-it-alone-jack.md

 layout: post
 title: Nobody Does It Alone, Jack
 date: 2020-05-06T04:26:42.790Z
+excerpt: "By all accounts I've had an incredibly successful career.
+I came from a poor family and built a career in one of the highest paying professions in the country.
+I am incredibly lucky. "
 ---
 By all accounts I've had an incredibly successful career.
 I came from a poor family and built a career in one of the highest paying professions in the country.
 I am incredibly lucky.